Backgammonian/Machine-Learning-Tasks/Time series/README.md

 # Time series forecasting

-The main goal of these projects is to learn about forecasting techniques upon time series.\
+The main goal of these projects is to learn about time series forecasting techniques.\
 The difference between regression analysis and time series forecasting is the ordering of data along the time axis.\
 It means that ML & DL algorithms should learn not just patterns from the data but also trends, seasonality and cyclicity of time series.